VA-Explorer/va_explorer/docs/training/admin_guides.md

 ```

 The input is similarly structured to support any number of geographic hierarchies
 for VA Explorer users.
-An example of this in CSV form can be downloaded here
-(external link).
-With a CSV file in hand, you can now supplement your initial
+With a {term}`CSV` file in hand, you can now supplement your initial
 system set up with the `load_locations` management command.
 Full usage details
-for this are provided in Management Commands (link).
+for this are provided in [Management Commands](#management-commands).

 Following this command, VA Explorer should support geographic restrictions to any
 area or facility you’ve provide, making them available during user creation and